A heuristic for boundedness of ranks of elliptic curves: Introduction

 \subsection{Acknowledgements}

 We thank Brian Conrey, Henri Darmon, Noam Elkies, Daniel Erman, Derek Garton, Marc Hindry, Barry Mazur, Mark Watkins, and Peter Winkler for discussions.
+We thank the referee for suggestions to improve an earlier draft of this manuscript.
 This work began at the workshop \emph{Arithmetic statistics over finite fields and function fields} at the American Institute of Mathematics, and the authors thank AIM for its support.

 The first author was supported in part by a Natural Sciences and Engineering Research Council Postdoctoral Fellowship.
-The second author was supported in part by National Science Foundation (NSF) grant DMS-1069236 and a grant from the Simons Foundation (340694 to Bjorn Poonen).
-The third author was supported by an NSF CAREER Award (DMS-1151047).
-The fourth author was supported by an American Institute of Mathematics Five-Year Fellowship, National Science Foundation grants DMS-1147782 and DMS-1301690, a Packard Fellowship for Science and Engineering, and a Sloan Research Fellowship.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the supporting foundations.
+The second author was supported in part by National Science Foundation (NSF) grants DMS-1069236 and DMS-1601946 and Simons Foundation grants \#340694, \#402472, and \#550033.
+The third author was supported by an NSF CAREER Award (DMS-1151047) and a Simons Collaboration Grant (550029).
+The fourth author was supported by an American Institute of Mathematics Five-Year Fellowship, NSF grants DMS-1147782, DMS-1301690, and CAREER Award DMS-1652116, a Packard Fellowship for Science and Engineering, a Sloan Research Fellowship, and a Vilas Early Career Investigator Award.